 No end in sight to Syrian clashes

+However, the fact is that if Assad wants to find any solution to the stalemate, he has to make genuine offers of reform, believes former UK ambassador to Syria, Basil Eastwood.
 “I don’t see any solution in sight at the moment.
 What one would hope would happen is that President Assad would make more realistic efforts to negotiate and make genuine offers of reform.
 At the moment, he has talked about reform but not done anything.
 He has talked about checking the security state, but in fact has unleashed it.
 Real moves in that direction, however, would have to be made in order to encourage any of the demonstrators to enter into negotiations.
 At the moment, anybody who said he wanted to negotiate a transition with the government would be disowned by those who are demonstrating,” he said.

-“It’s hard to say how long Assad can stay in power, but we have to see clearly that this latest crackdown is not a sign of strength but a sign of weakness.
+Meanwhile, another political scientist, Jonathan Weckerle from Berlin, believes Assad’s regime is doomed.“It’s hard to say how long Assad can stay in power, but we have to see clearly that this latest crackdown is not a sign of strength but a sign of weakness.
 The regime couldn’t really stop the protests for over four months now, and they in vain try to offer the opposition some kid of fake reforms, but it’s not an option,” he said.